gcperformance/service-data/README.md

 This Python project processes Government of Canada service-related data, merging historical and current datasets to produce structured CSV and SQLite outputs for visualization and further analysis.

 ### Key Features
-- **Data ingestion**: Loads and processes service inventory and performance data.
+- **Data ingestion**: Downloads and processes service inventory and performance data.
 - **Dataset Merging**: Integrates 2018-2023 historical data with 2024+ Open Government datasets.
 - **Quality Assurance**: Identifies and flags inconsistencies in datasets.
 - **Output Generation**: Produces structured CSVs and an SQLite database for querying.